SourojitDas/dissertation/README.md

 # dissertation
 Unzip the file.
-Run the code in Python.
+Run the getdata.py file